knpuniversity/symfony4/sfcasts/uploads/server-setup.md

 anywhere, I'll move this into a global `bin` directory.
 By the way, you only need to do these steps *once* on your computer... so you're done forever!

-Unless we've mocked things up, we should *now* be able to run this from anywhere: try it!
+Unless we've mucked things up, we should *now* be able to run this from anywhere: try it!

 ```terminal